Fedrix42/BakPlus/README.md

 # Installation

  - Download the latest release by going to the release section
- - Extract the downloaded archive in the folder where you want to put the software (Ex.
+ - Put the downloaded jar file where you want (Ex.
 C:\Programs Files\)
- - BakPlus-(version)-fat.jar is ready to be executed with java, you can create a link to the desktop if you want
+ - BakPlus-(version)-fat.jar is ready to be executed with java, you can create a link to the desktop

 # Environment